insub4067/SwiftUINavigator/README.md

 **Use SwiftUI View with UIKit Project easily.**

 #### 🤔 Why do we need SwiftUINavigator when we have a UIHostingController?
-> I found bugs that were hard to predict for some models and ios versions.
-So I made SwiftUINavigator to solve those problem.
+> With UIHostingController, I faced bugs that were hard to predict and could not be resolved.
+Thank why I made SwiftUINavigator to solve those problems.

 ## ✔️ Example